moondance-labs/tanssi-docs/node-operators/block-producers/onboarding/run-a-block-producer/block-producer-systemd.md

 - **Node binary file** - the instructions in this guide execute the [latest](https://github.com/moondance-labs/tanssi/releases/latest){target=\_blank} official stable `tanssi-node` release.
 However, you can build your own file compiling the [source code](https://github.com/moondance-labs/tanssi){target=\_blank}

-- **Tanssi orchestrator specifications file** - the Tanssi orchestrator specifications file is needed to run the block producer.
-You can download it from this [public GitHub repository](https://github.com/papermoonio/external-files/blob/main/Tanssi/Dancebox/){target=\_blank}

-- **Relay chain specifications file** - the relay chain specification file can be downloaded from this [public GitHub repository](https://github.com/papermoonio/external-files/blob/main/Moonbeam/Moonbase-Alpha/){target=\_blank}

 ## Download the Latest Release {: #download-latest-release }